Oklahoma Medicaid for Seniors & Long-Term Care

 SoonerCare long-term care programs

-Oklahoma's main HCBS waiver under Section 1915(c) of the Social Security Act.
-Available to adults age 21 and older with physical disabilities, and to adults age 65 and older who qualify for nursing facility level of care.
+The ADvantage Waiver is Oklahoma's main HCBS waiver under Section 1915(c) of the Social Security Act.
+It is available to adults age 21 and older with physical disabilities, and to adults age 65 and older who qualify for nursing facility level of care.
 ADvantage provides personal care, homemaker services, adult day health, respite, environmental modifications, and medical equipment — allowing members to remain in their home or community rather than a nursing facility.
-Per OKDHS, ADvantage serves several thousand Oklahomans annually.
-There may be waiting lists; contact OKDHS Aging Services for current availability.
+Per OKDHS, ADvantage serves several thousand Oklahomans annually; there may be waiting lists, so contact OKDHS Aging Services for current availability.

 Nursing facility coverage